andremarcondesteixeira/learning-playground/Propagation Networks/Article Summary.md

 ### 2.3.1 Why don't cells store values?

 The article gives one example why: It would force the language designer to make an arbitrary choice about what to do when a propagator tries to store a value in a non-empty cell that is different from the current value, and this choice could specialize the system to some purpose that might be incompatible with the way other propagation systems work.

+### 2.3.2 Because trying to store values causes trouble

+3 things could be done if the cell already had a value when a propagator tries do fill in another value:

+1. Ignore the new value: This is bad because it would make constraint systems not work.
+2. Overwrite the value in the cell: This is bad because it can cause infinite loops
+3. Forbid it.
+Throw an error: This is bad because it would just delay the problem of needing to choose between options 1 or 2.

+Solving this with an equality test would also be an arbitrary decision and be incompatible with constraint satisfaction by domain reduction and functional reactive programming.

+### 2.3.3 And accumulating information is better

+A better approach is to make cells accumulate every information they know about a value, never forgetting this information or replacing it.
+This would solve the problems stated in the previous section and is crucial for liberating us from the constraints of time.

+This idea makes propagation a core mechanism that can be separated from other concerns such as equality and truth maintenance systems, which could be added later, having a common propagation language, which would allow them to interoperate, which would lead to a higher level of expressiveness.

+# Chapter 3: Core Implementation